hyperledger/besu-docs/docs/Concepts/Permissioning/Permissioning-Overview.md

 restrict use of your node (that is, the resources under your control).
 For example, customers able to access your node.

-Local permissioning does not require co-ordination with the rest of the network and you can act immediately to protect your node.
+Local permissioning does not require coordination with the rest of the network and you can act immediately to protect your node.
 Your rules are not enforced in blocks produced by other nodes.

 ### Onchain